marcus-grant/marco-chrissy-site/doc/modules/galleria/processor.md

 ## Overview

-The processor module handles image processing and optimization for gallery generation.
-It converts source images into optimized WebP thumbnails with intelligent caching.
+The processor module provides image processing and optimization for gallery generation, now implemented through the plugin system.
+Photo thumbnails are generated via the `ThumbnailProcessorPlugin` which implements the standardized `ProcessorPlugin` interface.

+**Current Status**: The processor API remains for backward compatibility, but new development should use the `ThumbnailProcessorPlugin` directly through the plugin system.

 ## Architecture